Skip to main content

 In Lane, your workspace is organized around objects.
 Each object holds records, which are the building blocks of your product management workflow.
 Objects in Lane:

-Spaces and Views
+Views

 • Boards for Kanban-style workflows